papis/papis/doc/source/database_structure.rst

-The fact that there is no database means that Papis should crawl through the library folder and see which folders have an ``info.yaml`` file, which is for slow computers (and harddrives) quite bad.
+The fact that there is no database means that Papis should crawl through the library folder and see which folders have an ``info.yaml`` file, which is quite bad for slow computers (and hard drives).

 Papis implements a very rudimentary caching system.
 A cache is created for every library.
 Inside the cache the whole information already converted